Steamcord/steamcord-docs/API.md

-# API Reference
+# API Docs

-Steamcord provides a REST API to access an organization's data.
+Steamcord provides a REST API to access your organization's players.

 ### Authentication